 The location MUST allow for minimum clearances and should not be adjacent to a patio or other area where the unit's operating sound level might be objectionable.
-The combustion air inlet openings MUST not be obstructed.
+The combustion air inlet openings MUST not be obstructed (see Figure 1).
 In addition, local codes MUST be observed.

 NOTE: Units with available filter racks (3 to 5 ton), need a 26" minimum clearance at side of unit for removal of filters.
-See chart below if unit is going to be placed near combustible construction or materials.
+See Minimum Clearances below if unit is going to be placed near combustible construction or materials.